 Students from any university can undertake internships with the Arts in Medicine Programs at UF.
 Internships can be focused either on arts in medicine practice or administration, and include a minimum commitment of twenty hours per week.
 Summer internships may vary in length from 12-16 weeks, and academic year internships are 16 weeks in length.
 Only master's degree students in an accredited academic program will be considered for art therapy internships.
 Students of the library sciences, arts, and health sciences may undertake internships in the Criser Cancer Resource Center at the UF Health Shands Cancer Hospital.

-All potential interns must follow the application procedures below prior to the deadline.
+All potential interns must follow the application procedures below prior to the deadline (except when noted on a special opportunity).

 Interested students should consult with the program advisor at their home institution as well as the director of the UF Center for Arts in Medicine to determine the appropriate structure of the internship.
 Credit may be applied in certain situations at the discretion of the advisor and director.